-The completed neck is impressively lightweight (“Look ma, no metal”)!
-Equally impressive is it's rigidity... it doesn't move under string tension!
-For my purposes, that is a good thing.
+Once complete, this neck is impressively lightweight.
+Equally impressive is it's rigidity when it is installed on the guitar; it does not move under string tension!
+For my purposes, that is a good thing, as it assures me that I retain complete control of any relief I may choose to build into my necks.
 Even though the neck has been developed separately from the body, the overall feel of the instrument is more unified, closer to that of a guitar constructed having a Spanish heel.

-My guitars are already light, built using laminated carbon fiber bracing, and the only metal on the instruments, apart from the strings, is found in the tuning machines.
-As a result, their responsiveness and sustain is much more noticeable than with the average acoustic guitar.
-I believe the addition of the carbon fiber D-tube has actually increased that sustain!
+My guitars are already light, as I incorporate carbon fiber in other components.
+The only metal on my instruments, apart from the strings, is found in the tuning machines.
+Responsiveness and sustain is much more noticeable than with the average acoustic guitar.
+Though I have not yet measured it, I believe the addition of the carbon fiber D-tube may have actually increased that sustain!

-At the outset of this article, I asked two questions regarding the use of a metal truss rod.
-Let me answer those questions:
+At the outset of this article, I asked two questions about truss rods that I believe I can now answer: